logologo

 Before a court issuesLetters of Administration, only the following documents can be removed from the safe deposit box:

-1. Any writing purporting to be the decedent’s will or a codicil thereto: The bank officer must provide this document directly to the court having probate jurisdiction in the county in which the bank is located.
+1. Any writing purporting to be the decedent’s will or a codicil thereto: The bank officer must provide this document directly to the court having probate jurisdiction in the county where the bank is located.

 2. Any writing purported to be a deed to a burial plot or giving burial instructions: This document may only be released to the individual requesting the search.

-3. Any document purporting to be a life insurance policy on the life of the deceased: This document may only be released to the safe deposit box beneficiary named in the life insurance policy.
+3. Any document purporting to be a life insurance policy on the deceased's life: This document may only be released to the safe deposit box beneficiary named in the life insurance policy.

 Accessing a Safe Deposit Box Without Being Appointed as Personal Representative or Letters of Administration: The Process